Enumerative geometry via the moduli space of super Riemann surfaces: Introduction

-with fibres $E_{g,n}|_{(\Sigma,\theta)}=H^1_{dR}(\Sigma,T_\Sigma^\frac12)$ over the moduli space of smooth genus $g$ spin Riemann surfaces $\Sigma=\overline{\Sigma}-D$ with $|D|=n$.
-The total space of $E_{g,n}$ gives the underlying smooth moduli space of super Riemann surfaces.\footnote{Donagi and Witten proved in \cite{DWiSup} that the moduli space of super Riemann surfaces cannot be represented as the total space of a holomorphic bundle over the moduli space of super Riemann surfaces.
-Here we consider the moduli space of super Riemann surfaces as a smooth supermanifold/orbifold which can always be represented as the total space of a smooth bundle.}
+over the moduli space of smooth genus $g$ spin Riemann surfaces $\Sigma=\overline{\Sigma}-\{p_1,...,p_n\}$ with only Neveu-Schwarz boundary components.
+The moduli spaces of spin curves, or Riemann surfaces, $\modm_{g,n,\vec{o}}^{\text{spin}}$ and spin hyperbolic surfaces $\modm_{g,n,\vec{o}}^{\text{spin}}(L_1,...,L_n)$, together with the natural diffeomorphisms between them, are defined in Definitions~\ref{def:modspin}, \ref{modspace} and \eqref{modiffeo}.
+The vector $\vec{o}=(0,...,0)\in\{0,1\}^n$ in the subscript denotes the condition that all boundary components are Neveu-Schwarz.
+More generally, vectors $\vec{\epsilon}\in\{0,1\}^n$ denote different connected components of the moduli space, defined in Definition~\ref{modspace}.
+The bundle $E_{g,n}$ can be defined over each of these connected components however we will not consider that case in this paper.

-One new contribution of this paper to the study of the moduli space of super Riemann surfaces is the extension of the bundle $E_{g,n}$ to the moduli space of stable spin curves $\overline{\modm}_{g,n}^{\text{spin}}$.
-A stable spin curve is a stable orbifold curve with $n$ labeled points $(\cc,D)$, equipped with a spin structure $\theta$ satisfying $\theta^2=\omega_{\cc}^{\text{log}}=\omega_\cc(D)$.
-The points of $D=\{p_1,...,p_n\}$, and nodal points of $\cc$ are orbifold points with isotropy group $\bz_2$---see Section~\ref{sec:theta}.
-There is a map from $\cc$ to its underlying coarse curve which forgets the orbifold structure.
+The sheaf of smooth sections of the exterior algebra of the dual bundle $E_{g,n}^\vee$ defines the moduli space of super Riemann surfaces as a smooth supermanifold.\footnote{Donagi and Witten proved in \cite{DWiSup} that the moduli space of super Riemann surfaces as a complex supermanifold cannot be represented as the sheaf of holomorphic sections of an exterior algebra of a bundle over the moduli space of Riemann surfaces.} The group $H^1_{dR}(\Sigma,T_\Sigma^\frac12)$ can be calculated via the cohomology of the twisted de Rham complex defined by the flat connection that defines the flat bundle $T_\Sigma^\frac12$.